ZayaOllie/Hello-World/README.md

 # Hello-World
 this is just the beginning
+born and raised in erie pa, I found myself to take a liking to code.